Bakon/react-pokedex/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Pokedex made with React.
+Highlights clicked Pokemon and displays stats on the right.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run develop`
 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br>

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+This will also run a small proxy on [http://localhost:1337](http://localhost:1337) to cache PokeApi calls.

 ### `npm test`